wg-vidit/wg-vidit.github.io/README.md

-# vivat.github.io
+# Working Group VIDIT
-Official website for the Working Group "Visualizing Variation in Text" (ViVaT)
+Official website for the Working Group "Visualizing and Investigating Differences In Texts" (VIDIT).